 Likewise, the state of inflation—more pronounced than in peer nations—can lead to depreciation by highlighting economic weaknesses.
 However, should inflation trigger a response from the RBI in the form of rate increases, it could bolster the INR by providing a healthier yield for international investors.

 The current predicament of the Indian Rupee illustrates the complexity of currency markets, fueled by both domestic and international forces.
-While the INR faces significant challenges from the strength of the USD and external economic pressures, exist for recovery through prudent macroeconomic policies and favorable shifts in global financial conditions.
+While the INR faces significant challenges from the strength of the USD and external economic pressures, opportunities exist for recovery through prudent macroeconomic policies and favorable shifts in global financial conditions.
 As traders and investors remain vigilant, the future path of the INR will depend heavily on how these intersecting factors evolve in the coming days and weeks.